Local Government Accountability

-Senator Patrick Webb from Billings Montana introduced SB19 that seeks local government accountability.
+Senator Roger Webb from Billings Montana introduced SB19 that seeks local government accountability.

 The Legislation was heard this last week before the Senate Judiciary Committee where some amendments were offered and debate was held on the bill.
 The committee closed the hearing and will now take executive action on the bill in the coming days.